uhppoted/uhppoted-app-home-assistant/README.md

    - Click on the _Add Integration_ button
    - Search for _uhppoted_
    - Step through the configuration flow to set up the initial system configuration
-   - Add the entities to cards on the desktop (an example is show below)
+   - Add the entities to cards on the desktop (examples in the screenshots above)

 ### Development Version